AOR Exam 2026 (Advocate on Record) - Dates, Application Form Eligibility, Syllabus & Pattern

 AOR Result

-The Supreme Court will announce the result of the AOR 2025 exam on its official website soon.
+The Supreme Court will announce the result of the AOR 2026 exam on its official website soon after the exam is concluded.
 The result contains the name and roll number of the candidates who have cleared the examination.
 According to the passing criteria of the AOR exam, candidates should secure 50% in each subject and a combined aggregate of 60% in all the subjects.

 Also, check - Difference Between a Judge and a Magistrate